Merriwa, New South Wales

-Merriwa is a town located in the Upper Hunter Shire, in the far west of the Hunter region of New South Wales, Australia.
+Merriwa is a town in the Upper Hunter Shire, in the far west of the Hunter region of New South Wales, Australia.

 The town is located on the Golden Highway, 273 km northwest of Sydney and about halfway between Newcastle and Dubbo.
 At the 2011 census, Merriwa had a population of 1,790 people.
 Up until 2004, Merriwa was part of the Merriwa Shire local government area, when it was merged with nearby Scone Shire and Murrurundi Shire councils to form the Upper Hunter Council.

 The 1940 Melbourne Cup winner, Old Rowley, retired to Merriwa.

 Events

 Every year, Merriwa hosts a range of events including;